jenna-jordan/jenna-jordan.github.io/_posts/2025-10-15-data-mesh-dbt.md

           - name: Federated Computational Governance
       - name: Map out your process
   - name: Wrapping Up
+  - name: Appendix
 ---

+{% include figure.html path="assets/img/header_data-mesh.png" class="img-fluid rounded z-depth-1" %}

+> The Coalesce session recording is now available!
+See the [Appendix](#appendix)

 During my time as a consultant with Analytics8, I worked with two different companies who were both implementing dbt Mesh.
 I learned so much from both of those engagements, both from my very smart colleagues at both Analytics8 and the clients, and from the problems I had to solve while implementing dbt Mesh.
 I also started learning more about data mesh, and added the Data Mesh bible to my bookshelf.
 I saw the chaos that could result from implementing dbt Mesh simply as a convenient higher level of organization, and I became convinced that one of the best ways to implement dbt Mesh was with data mesh as a grounding, opinionated philosophy.

-Data Mesh exploded into the data scene in 2022 with Zhamak Dehghani’s book “Data Mesh: Delivering Data-Driven Value at Scale”.
-Zhamak characterized data mesh as a “decentralized sociotechnical approach to share, access, and manage analytical data in complex and large-scale environments -- within or across organizations.”<d-cite key="Dehghani_2022"></d-cite>
+Data Mesh exploded into the data scene in 2022 with Zhamak Dehghani’s book “Data Mesh: Delivering Data-Driven Value at Scale”.<d-footnote>Every quote throughout this blog post, unless otherwise noted, is from this book.</d-footnote> Zhamak characterized data mesh as a “decentralized sociotechnical approach to share, access, and manage analytical data in complex and large-scale environments -- within or across organizations.”<d-cite key="Dehghani_2022"></d-cite>

 She clarifies that data mesh is about analytical data, not operational data, and that it is an approach to data management, not an architecture.
 It belongs properly as part of an organization’s data strategy, and provides a target state to iterate towards for both the organizational operating model (socio) and enterprise architecture (technical).